hgNU2023/data_viz_390_hg/VB1.md

-COPY & PASTE from old website if can find ---> (I unfortunately did not save the exact file before I deleted my website so I am missing a few things from the original assignment but here is the gist:
+(HANNAH: COPY & PASTE from old website if can find) ---> (I unfortunately did not save the exact file before I deleted my website so I am missing a few things from the original assignment but here is the gist):

 # Visualization Blog 1
 ## Theme: Controversy & Contention!